FAQs (Frequently

 ~

-Does violence occur in same-sex
+Does violence occur in same-sex relationships?

-Yes, violence does occur is same-sex relationships.
+does occur is same-sex relationships.
+Statistics show that

-relationship violence.
-The elements of abusive relationships
+violence.
+The elements of abusive relationships are similar

-are similar for hater- and homosexual couples.
+for hater- and homosexual couples.

 Back